irgroup-classrooms/individual-assignments-aasa04/assignments/05/datafields_explanation.md

 "Oh Smeagol I've got one!
 I've got a fish Smeagol, Smeagol!"
 "We were home."
 ### movie:
 The title of the movie from which the dialogue is taken.
-In this case, all entries are from The Return of the King.